 Pass Line Bets

-The Pass Line bet is the most popular in craps.
+The Pass Line bet is the most popular in New Jersey Online Craps.
 It can be placed when the game is “off”, before the come out roll.
 If the come out roll is 7 or 11, the Pass Line pays even money.
 If craps is rolled (2, 3 or 12), the bet is a loser.
 If any other number comes up, it becomes the point and the game is “on”.
 From here on out, the player wins if the point comes up before a 7, and loses if a 7 comes up before the point.
 If another result comes up, the game remains “on” and another roll follows, until the bet gets settled.

 Don’t Pass Bets